rkuo2000/NPCpy/README.md

 - a bash-replacement shell (`npcsh`) that can process bash, natural language, or special macro calls. `npcsh` detects whether input is bash or natural language and processes it accordingly.

     - Users can specify whether natural language commands are processed in one of three ways:
-        - agentically (i.e. an NPC reviews and decides to pass to other NPCs or to use tools),
+        - agentically (i.e. an NPC reviews and decides to pass to other NPCs or to use tools (called `jinxs`)) to carry out tasks.
         - conversationally (the NPC generates a response which the user can approve to run)
         - directly through bash execution (the NPC responds by generating executable bash code which is then processed automatically in the shell.